+Ōtāhuhu is changing before our eyes.
+Auckland’s housing crisis has shifted the appeal of our neighbourhoods and new home buyers, residents and investment are transforming the demography and commercial landscape of parts of South Auckland at an alarming rate.
 The second exhibition of the 2017 PIMPI Winter Series confronts the inevitable cultural transformation of communities and spaces undergoing gentrification in South Auckland.
 Featuring local and international artists, #CHANGES presents reflections on social histories, memory and place-making, intercultural navigation and the uncomfortable relationship between gentrification and neo-colonialism.

-As a manifestation of inequality, gentrification is about displacement and economic privilege.
-At first, it leads to historically segregated communities being unnaturally thrust together, learning to live, somewhat awkwardly, side-by-side.
+This exhibition aims to probe gentrification and its process of displacement and manifestation of economic privilege.
+In the words of locals, Ōtāhuhu is changes.
+There is undeniable value in the process of historically segregated communities being unnaturally thrust together, learning to live, somewhat awkwardly, side-by-side.
 But as the momentum of change increases, the inevitable transformation of our communities becomes less about the benefits of having better access to good coffee, but the quietly shifting dynamics of power and numbers, control and influence, agency, belonging and entitlement.

 Opening: 6pm, Saturday 8 July

-Panel Discussion: #RealTalk – Gentrifying South Auckland: 2pm, Saturday 15 July
+Panel Discussion: #RealTalk – Gentrifying South Auckland: 2pm, Saturday 22 July

-Exhibition Dates: 10 – 28 July
+Exhibition Dates: 10 – 28 July 2017